aridoza/foundational-java/Concurrency/concurrency1.md

 ## Fundamentals of Concurrency

 Until now, we have covered basic programs and program flow.
 We have seen how you can control the flow of a program using things like `if` statements and `for` loops.
 However all of the programs we have seen so far have been _synchronous_.
-One thread running the program serially (consecutively) from beginning to end.
+One thread running the program step-by-step serially (consecutively) from beginning to end.

 However today's computers have powers far beyond what we have seen or used thus far.
 Commodity computers have multiple CPUs, dozens or hundreds of cores, and even within a single core, Java spins threads to perform parallel processes.